dmfrodrigues/feup-sope-proj2/README.md

 - `.pdf` file, which were authored by the lecturers
 - submodules, which are subject to specific licenses

-The files not authored by us are presented as a fundamental complement to the presented solutions, and are made available under *fair use for education*.
+The files not authored by us are presented as a fundamental complement to this project, and are made available under *fair use for education*.